Aungier History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Aungier is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Aungier family lived in the area of Angers, Anjou France and is found there in charters in the Latinized form of Angevinus.
-CITATION[CLOSE]

 Early Origins of the Aungier family

 The surname Aungier was first found in Essex, where Osmond Angevines held estates in 1086.
 He and Wido Angevines were ancestors of a family which continued through to at least 1202 in the area.
 By 1165, some of the family had spread to Oxford, Surrey, York, and Norfolk.

 Lefuine Anger was listed in Suffolk in 1095 and Willelmus Angeri was recorded in Warwickshire in 1197.
 William filius Aunger was listed in Cambridgeshire in the Hundredorum Rolls of 1273.